alanm20/SH3_chr/README.md

 AlphaZomega : Inspired by his ROTTR mesh modding method and tool. mdl writer is based on his tr2mesh writer function.
 HenryOfCarim and Sebastian Brachi: Albam Reloaded Blender addon.
 Use their tri-list to tri-strip conversion code.

+Disclaimer:
+This software is provided 'as-is', without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

 How to use:
 -  Extract game arc file to get character mdl file.
 A copy of SH2,3 Explorer v0.8 can be found in this Russian site:
  ([http://heather.ucoz.ru/load/29-1-0-72])